Rhaetian people

 The Roman Empire in the time of Hadrian (ruled 117 – 138 AD), showing, on the upper Danube river, the imperial province of Raetia, encompassing territories of what are now Switzerland, Tyrol and Germany south of the Danube.

-The Raeti (/'raiti:/ RY-tee; spelling variants: Rhaeti, Rheti or Rhaetii) were a confederation of Alpine tribes, whose language and culture were related to those of the Etruscans.
+The Raeti (/'raiti:/ RY-tee; spelling variants: Rhaeti, Rheti or Rhaetii) were a confederation of Alpine tribes, whose language and culture appear to have been related to those of the Etruscans.
 Before the Roman conquest, they inhabited present-day Tyrol in Austria, eastern Switzerland and the Alpine regions of northeastern Italy.
-After the Roman conquest, the province of Raetia was formed, which included parts of present-day Germany south of the Danube.
+After the Roman conquest, the province of Raetia was formed.

 The etymology of the name Raeti is uncertain.
 The Roman province of Raetia was named after these people.

 Ancient sources characterise the Raeti as an Etruscan people who were displaced from the Po Valley by the Gauls and took refuge in the valleys of the Alps.
 But it is likely that they were predominantly indigenous Alpine people.
 Their language, the so-called Raetian language, was probably related to Etruscan, but may not have derived from it.
 At least some of the Raeti tribes (those in northeastern Italy) probably continued to speak the Raetian language as late as the 3rd century AD.
 Others (those in Switzerland) were probably Celtic-speaking by the era of the Roman emperor Augustus (ruled 30 BC – AD 14).

 The Raeti were divided into numerous tribes, but only some of these are clearly identified in the ancient sources.

 The Raeti tribes, together with those of their Celtic-speaking neighbours to the north, the Vindelici, were subjugated by the Imperial Roman army in 15 BC and their territories annexed to the Roman Empire.
 The Roman province of Raetia et Vindelicia was named after these two peoples.
 The Raeti tribes quickly became loyal subjects of the empire and contributed disproportionate numbers of recruits to the imperial Roman army's auxiliary corps.